html-graph/html-graph.github.io/content/getting-started.md

 ---

-The next part will guide you through graph visualization step-by-step.
-If you prefer to see the final implementation first, you can jump directly to the [end result](#end-result) and explore the details afterwards.
+The next section explains how to achieve the result presented below.
+Feel free to copy-paste the implementation and adapt it to your needs.

+# # {#end-result}

+{{< use-case title="Basic example" src="/use-cases/getting-started/" >}}

+---

-Now that we've initialized the canvas, let's define a proper application structure.
+First, let's define a proper application structure.
-Usage of ES6 classes helps to organize code:
+Using ES6 classes helps to organize code:

 {{< code lang="javascript" >}}
 class Application {